tankalxat34/public-tg-ranepa-victory_day_quest/README.md

 ## EN Description

 The chatbot imitates the behavior of a real person and accepts a variety of phrases as answers.
-The answers to the quest quests can be found [here] (https://github.com/tankalxat34/public-vk-ranepa-victory_day_quest/blob/content/const.json).
+The answers to the quest quests can be found [here](https://github.com/tankalxat34/public-vk-ranepa-victory_day_quest/blob/content/const.json).

 As you pass, you can ask the bot for hints that will help you solve the task.